 Dad's Garage Announces Digital Extravaganza To Celebrate 25th Anniversary

-Dad's Garage is turning 25, and wants to celebrate (virtually) with all our friends, fans, and family!
-Founded in the summer of 1995 by a group of wacky college kids who wanted to make theatre they couldn't see anywhere else.
-Since then, they've grown to a large, professional (-ish) organization of entertainers, designers, and administrators and want to celebrate everyone who helped us reach this momentous anniversary!
+Dad's Garage is turning 25, and they want to celebrate (virtually) with all of their friends, fans, and family!
+The company was founded in the summer of 1995 by a group of wacky college kids who wanted to make theatre they couldn't see anywhere else.
+Since then, they've grown to a large, professional (-ish) organization of entertainers, designers, and administrators.
+They want to celebrate everyone who helped us reach this momentous anniversary!

-Join August 7th and 8th for a special online extravaganza brought to you by the crew at Dad's Garage.
-Celebrate the many successes, goofs, laughs, locations, partnerships, and Scum Box penalties from our 25 years of making people laugh.
+Join in August 7th and 8th for a special online extravaganza brought to you by the crew at Dad's Garage.
+They will celebrate the many successes, goofs, laughs, locations, partnerships, and Scum Box penalties from their 25 years of making people laugh.

-Since they can't celebrate in person, they've decided to host 25 hours straight of live streaming -- one hour for every year we've been yukking it up!
-The online event will be filled with people from our past, special improv shows, commentary with live broadcasts, late night telethons, and so much more!
+Since they can't celebrate in person, the company has decided to host 25 hours straight of live streaming -- one hour for every year they've been yukking it up!
+The online event will be filled with people from the company's past, special improv shows, commentary with live broadcasts, late night telethons, and so much more!
 The real question is: can you stay up long enough to enjoy it all?
 Streaming begins Friday, August 7th at 8pm EDT and continues through Saturday, August 8th at 9pm EDT on twitch.tv/dadsgarageatl.

 This celebration also includes: